ICAMS/strucscan/paper/paper.md

 2. *Initialization of workflow*

-Based on the input from the user, strucscan generates of list of all necessary calculations by looping over the list of given structures and the list of tasks.
+Based on the input from the user, strucscan generates a list of all necessary calculations by looping over the list of given structures and the list of tasks.
 In the context of materials properties, a common task is the full relaxation of a crystal structure from an initial guess of the atomic positions and simulation cell to a configuration that takes a minimum